Graduate Record Examinations: Historical susceptibility to cheating

 In May 1994, Kaplan, Inc warned ETS, in hearings before a New York legislative committee, that the small question pool available to the computer-adaptive test made it vulnerable to cheating.
 ETS assured investigators that it was using multiple sets of questions and that the test was secure.
 This was later discovered to be incorrect.

-In December 1994, prompted by student reports of recycled questions, then Director of GRE Programs for Kaplan, Inc and current CEO of Knewton, Jose Ferreira led a team of 22 staff members deployed to 9 U.S. cities to take the exam.
+In December 1994, prompted by student reports of recycled questions, then Director of GRE Programs for Kaplan, Inc and current CEO of Knewton, Jose Ferreira, led a team of 22 staff members deployed to 9 U.S. cities to take the exam.
 Kaplan, Inc then presented ETS with 150 questions, representing 70–80% of the GRE.
-According to early news releases, ETS appeared grateful to Stanley H. Kaplan, Inc for identifying the security problem.
-However, on December 31, ETS sued Kaplan, Inc for violation of a federal electronic communications privacy act, copyright laws, breach of contract, fraud, and a confidentiality agreement signed by test-takers on test day.
+According to early news releases, ETS appeared grateful to Stanley H. Kaplan, Inc. for identifying the security problem.
+However, on December 31, ETS sued Kaplan, Inc. for violation of a federal electronic communications privacy act, copyright laws, breach of contract, fraud, and a confidentiality agreement signed by test-takers on test day.
 On January 2, 1995, an agreement was reached out of court.

 Additionally, in 1994, the scoring algorithm for the computer-adaptive form of the GRE was discovered to be insecure.
 ETS acknowledged that Kaplan, Inc employees, led by Jose Ferreira, reverse-engineered key features of the GRE scoring algorithms.
 The researchers found that a test taker's performance on the first few questions of the exam had a disproportionate effect on the test taker's final score.
-To preserve the integrity of scores, ETS revised its scoring and uses a more sophisticated scoring algorithm.
+To preserve the integrity of scores, ETS adopted a more sophisticated scoring algorithm.